Best Spinning Rod – 11 Top Spinning Fishing Poles 2020

 If you’re hoping for more lightweight options than could be found with the Tiger Elite, you may like the Veritas line.
 They have some shorter rod options as well.

-As compared to Ugly Stik Tiger Elite, the price is a bit higher, especially for their longest rod, but not out of the range of affordability for most fishermen.
+As compared to Ugly Stik Tiger Elite, the price is a bit higher, as the Veritas does have more of a premium spinning rod feel, especially for their longest rod, but the price is not out of the range of affordability for most fishermen.

 They don’t quite live up to the light feel of the Ugly Stik for the same sizes, in our opinion, but they have smaller options available.